 - It helps you to take advantage of the bear market.
 So when the next time markets crash, you aren’t sad, you are happy!
 That’s because the market regularly corrects itself, it is the intrinsic nature of this market.
 But now you can take advantage of this correction since you are going to make your monthly investments anyhow.
 So, you get to buy more shares/units of your mutual funds with the same amount and lower your buying average, hence better returns.

 - You don’t have to time the market and focus on your time in the market.
 So you can invest and relax.
 Always wanted to use this quote! 😀

 It is the amount deducted by mutual fund managers and other charges incurred by you when you invest in mutual funds.
-The deductions can be from 1.5 to 2.5% of your portfolio, so do check how much you are going to pay in your mutual fund.
-With a return of 16% annual return, 2.5% is a lot of take away.
+The deductions can be from 1 to 2.5% of your portfolio, so do check how much you are going to pay in your mutual fund.
+With a return of 15% annual return, 2.5% is a lot of taking away.
 So invest wisely.
-Read more about expense ratio here.
+Read more about the expense ratio here.